Mazvel/maswavespytest/README.md

 ## Requirements

 To build the package on Windows you need Microsoft C++ Build Tools.
 You can download an installer from Microsoft at this [link](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-Otherwise you will see error:
+Otherwise you will see an error:
 ```
 error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
 ```
 For more information you can view this Stackoverflow [answer](error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-This is required because the package uses Cython for some of its calculations.
+This is required because the package uses [Cython](https://cython.org/) for some of its calculations.

 ## Quick Start